SketchPiece/github-graph-hack/README.md

 ## 🤔 What is this?

-GitHub Graph Hack is a tool that generates random commits across your git history to experiment with GitHub's contribution graph visualization.
-It's built to demonstrate how git commit dating works
+GitHub Graph Hack is a tool that generates random commits across your git history to experiment with GitHub's contribution graph visualization

 ## 🚀 Getting Started